acuminous/jinkies/README.md

 possible to use it to notify you of infrastructure related events such as backup failures or downed servers.

+## Danger Will Robinson!!!
+Installing Jinkies on a publicly accessible server is a **VERY** bad idea.
+Doing so would allow anyone to upload and execute programs on that machine.

 ## <a id="quickStart"></a>Quick Start
 1. Check the [system requirements](#system-requirements)
 2. [Install Jinkies](#installation)